 From Belgium, with love.

-Aldi's beer is remarkably cheap and robust in its offerings.
+The beer at Aldi is remarkably cheap and robust.
 But which beers belong in your fridge?
-To find out, we enlisted Eric Sadovnick, certified cicerone and bar manager at LA's Arts District Brewing, to rank every beer during a marathon blind taste test.
-Sadovnick, who wasn't even familiar with the ever-expanding international grocer, found a lot to love among the 12 beers Aldi offers, and ranked them based on flavor, aroma, pairing-possibilities, and general enjoyability.
-Here's how they stacked up.
+To find out, we enlisted Eric Sadovnick, certified cicerone and bar manager at LA’s Arts District Brewing, to rank every beer during a marathon blind taste test.
+Sadovnick, who wasn’t even familiar with the ever-expanding international grocer, found a lot to love among the 12 beers Aldi offers, and ranked them based on flavor, aroma, pairing-possibilities, and general enjoyability.
+Here’s how they stacked up.

 As cicerones are wont to do, Sadovnick gave this one several sniffs, swishes, and spits; swirled it around a lot; and shot it extremely puzzled looks.
 With nearly every other beer, he had a general ballpark sense of the style.
 This one left him confused, but also a playfully curious… until it was revealed that it was a pale ale (produced by Aldi’s go-to contract brewer of American beers in Rochester, New York).
 “That’s not a pale ale,” he said, moving it to the bottom of his rank and noting its weird balance of weak hops and malt.
 When asked what he’d pair it with, he said, “I’d give it to a neighbor who I didn’t like.”

 Belgian amber ale, 5%

 Boot Tread, like many of Aldi’s Belgian options, comes from a brewery called Brouwerij Martens.
 And while it gives the promise of something that might satisfy and surprise beer nerds who freak out about any offering from the land of Van Damme, this particular geek was left underwhelmed.
 Sadovnick said the overall taste reminded him of syrup, both the sugar and the cough kinds.